Researchers and Clinicians

 Dr. Melissa Hunter-Ensor

 Dr. Melissa Hunter-Ensor is a board member of Cure Rare Disease.
-She is also Greenberg Traurig’s Global Patent Prosecution Group.
+She is also the Co-chair of Greenberg Traurig’s Global Patent Prosecution Group.
 Melissa focuses her practice on the intellectual property and commercial needs of clients in the life science industry, encompassing pharmaceutical, biotechnology, chemical agricultural, diagnostics and medical device companies.
 Melissa has experience representing clients throughout the business cycle, from start-ups and universities to global pharmaceutical companies, with patent portfolio management and strategic alliances, as well as litigation and pre-litigation strategy.
 She also assists venture capital firms and other investors in assessing the IP risks of target investments and conducts IP patent and licensing due diligence in connection with life science technology transactions.